Images: Bryan Versteeg, spacehabs.com; Raymond Cassel; NASA

 Biological.
 The main biological issues are human responses to (1) microgravity in non-rotating space habitats, (2) long-term exposure to radiation in space, and (3) the lower gravity levels and other conditions on other planetary bodies.

 Cultural.
 For many, the pace of space development is frustratingly slow, especially when compared to the fast pace of computer revolutions.
-Government agencies and even the media tend to report and explain space activities in a boring manner, if not ignoring them altogether.
 Space development would be furthered by greater education of the public and by stimulating and sustaining public interest over long periods of time.
 It is amazing the extent to which space is now integrated into every aspect of our civilization without people even being much aware of it.

 Psychological.
 Psychological issues include: